 D.5 Transformative change

-This transformative change section of the Policy Document highlights and synthetises the elements associated with the urgency and scale of action required by the World Heritage Convention to support bold decisions to transition to a carbon neutral and resilient world that can sustain World Heritage properties for future generations.
+This transformative change section of the Policy Document highlights and synthetises the elements associated with the urgency and scale of action required by the World Heritage Convention to support [Saudi Arabia] decision-makers to transition to a [Saudi Arabia] low and high adaptative world that can sustain World Heritage properties for future generations.

 World Heritage is immersed in an unprecedented global change: a rapidly changing climate and the progressive loss of global biodiversity are perhaps the most prominent indicators of how rapidly humans are negatively transforming the planet.
 The majority of direct drivers of those changes share common causes in that they are underpinned by societal values and behaviours that induce unsustainable production and consumption patterns.

-Global initiatives, most notably led by IPCC and IPBES, are indicating the need for urgent and concerted efforts for a “fundamental, system-wide reorganisation across technological, economic and social factors, including paradigms, goals and values”, that ultimately lead to a “transformative change” to address both nature loss and climate change.
-Both IPCC and IPBES indicate that except in scenarios that include transformative change, negative trends in climate and nature are projected to continue to 2050 and beyond.
+[Saudi Arabia] Reports, most notably led by IPCC and IPBES, are indicating the need for urgent and concerted efforts for a “fundamental, system-wide reorganisation across technological, economic and social factors, including paradigms, goals and values”, that ultimately lead to a “transformative change” to address both nature loss and climate change.
+[Saudi Arabia]

-In the short term (before 2030), all heritage decision-makers could contribute to that transformative change, through enhanced and improved implementation and enforcement of effective national and local climate policy.
-Additional measures are necessary to enable transformative change in the long term (by mid-century) to contribute to addressing the indirect drivers that are the root causes of climate change, including changes in social, economic and technological structures within and across nations.
+In the short term [Saudi Arabia], all heritage decision-makers could contribute to that transformative change, through enhanced and improved implementation and enforcement of effective national and local climate policy.
+Additional measures are necessary to enable transformative change in the long term [Saudi Arabia] to contribute to addressing the indirect drivers that are the root causes of climate change, including changes in social, economic and technological structures [Saudi Arabia].

-In the context of climate adaptation, transformative change for limiting the risks from global warming of 1.5°C implies system transitions that can be enabled by an increase of adaptation investments, policy instruments, the acceleration of technological innovation and behaviour changes.
+In the context of climate adaptation, transformative change for limiting the risks from global warming [Saudi Arabia] implies system transitions that can be enabled by an increase of adaptation investments, policy instruments, the acceleration of technological innovation and behaviour changes.
 For example, World Heritage can be safeguarded through enhanced international cooperation and linked locally relevant measures.
 The review and renewal of agreed climate-related international goals and targets based on the best available scientific knowledge and the widespread adoption and funding of transformative and resilient heritage management plans, are key to this safeguarding.

-Another aspect of transformative change in the heritage sector, are the pathways undertaken by each country for limiting global warming to 1.5°C that should imply rapid and far-reaching transitions in many heritage-related sectors.
-These transitions are unprecedented in terms of scale, and imply deep GHG emissions reductions in all sectors, a wide portfolio of mitigation options and a significant upscaling of investments in those options.
+Another aspect of transformative change in the heritage sector, are the pathways undertaken by each country for limiting global warming [Saudi Arabia] that should imply rapid and far-reaching transitions in many heritage-related sectors.
+[Saudi Arabia]

 IMPLEMENTATION OF THE POLICY DOCUMENT